johnlcd/CIRCScan/README.md

 		# "-n": used for models training by parellel
 		# "-l": list of feature number for feature selection.
 If value is "all", then run feature selection with feature number from 1 to all, if is a list of feature number ( comma separsted ), for example: 1,2,3,4,5,10,15, then run feature selection with feature number you provide

-Generate R data file "cell_model_FS.RData" of feature selection and log file `"cell_model_FS.out"` with results of feature selection	( Feature number with highest *F1* score )
+Generate R data file "K562_rf_FS.RData" of feature selection and log file `"K562_rf_FS.out"` with results of feature selection	( Feature number with highest *F1* score )

 >***NOTE:***
 >> Feature selection is required to generate and select the best model for circRNA prediction.